abhishek-kumar-code/Redfish_Public/docs/DSP2046/HistoricalSchemaGuideInput.md

 Every Redfish API response consists of a JSON payload containing properties that are strictly defined by a schema for that resource.
 The schema defining a particular resource can be determined from the value of the "@odata.type" property returned in every Redfish response.
 This guide details the definitions for every Redfish standard schema.

 This version of the guide was created for historical comparison of previous releases of the Redfish Schema bundle (DSP8010).
-The latest version of this document contains common property definitions, example payloads, and additional material to explain the Redfish data model.
+The latest version of this document available from the Redfish Standards page contains common property definitions, example payloads, and additional material to explain the Redfish data model.
 This version should only be used as a historical reference.

 Each schema section contains:

-* The name, current version and description of the schema.
+* The name, version and description of the schema.
-* A listing of the possible URIs where resources defined by this schema can appear in a Redfish Service (v1.6 or later).
-See [URI listings](#uri-listings) below for more information.
 * A table defining each property with additional details for those properties when needed.
 * A listing of the available Actions defined for the schema.
-* An example JSON payload for a resource using the schema.

 <br>
 The property-level details include: